ONSdigital/sdg_data_updates/8-10-2/README.md

 ### 8-10-2 automation

 Creates csv data for 8-10-2 (Percentage of adults (16 years and older) with an account at a bank or other financial institution).
+PLEASE NOTE - this automation only produces the data for the most recent year (not the back series).
+This means QAing the output is slightly different to usual, please see the QA html output for details.

 Fairly simple automation that only involves formatting the data (no calculations).